pydantic/pydantic/docs/usage/types.md

 - `min_length: int = None`: minimum length of the byte string
 - `max_length: int = None`: maximum length of the byte string
 - `strict: bool = False`: controls type coercion

+### Arguments to `condate`
+The following arguments are available when using the `condate` type function

+- `strict_formats: List[str] = None`: list of datetime.datetime.strpformat style date formats that will be accepted
+- `gt: float = None`: enforces date to be greater than the set value
+- `ge: float = None`: enforces date to be greater than or equal to the set value
+- `lt: float = None`: enforces date to be less than the set value
+- `le: float = None`: enforces date to be less than or equal to the set value

 ## Strict Types